CommandMaster/command-master-pro/docs/installation.md

 ## 1. Download Addon

-- Download the ZIP file of this repository
+- Download the ZIP file of this repository from release
 - Or clone using Git:

 ```bash